 The last big thing we have left is to polish the exterior.
 I’ve spent approximately 20hrs so far, but total I’ll probably spent over 200 hrs.
 From what I’ve researched, estimates for professional polishing can easily top $10,000.

 In the end, I’m excited about our end product and very proud of our work.
-It will be our home as we travel around the country over the next year, and I’m glad we were able to make it as nice as we were.
+We took a year off work and traveled around North America – 40,000 miles total with only minor issues to fix here and there!
 I’m not sure if I’d ever do it again or recommend anyone else to do it unless they’re a little bit crazy, but it was worth it!